kor-hq/bibleio/README.md

 ## Developing

-We use Turborepo and Bun for our codebaase.
+We use Turborepo and pnpm for our codebaase.
 Here's our main commands:
 ```bash
 pnpm site dev # website dev server
 pnpm run docs dev # developer AND design playground website dev server, you need to add the `run` keyword for this